 - Conduct Suspension is the termination of a person’s status as a student for a definite or indefinite period of time with possibility of reinstatement.
 The student must submit a petition for reinstatement and have it approved before being allowed to return.

 - Conduct Expulsion is the termination of a person’s status as a student without possibility of reinstatement.

 Conduct decisions may, in addition to sanctions, include educational conditions.
 This may include: writing assignments, educational/experiential workshops such as Husky Habit Boot Camp, counseling, fees, community service, restorative practices, loss of privileges, educational projects and/or assessments.
 The University has complete discretion to require or to not require educational conditions on a case by case basis.

 An example of an Education Condition would be a reflective paper.
 The student will complete a paper reflecting on an agreed upon topic, such as their decision-making process, understanding of a policy or purpose of a policy.
 The value of this condition is to provide an opportunity for the student to reflect on behaviors, actions, decision and polices, and/or helps the student develop better self-awareness of self, values and relationship with others.

 Another example of an educational condition would be Husky Habits Boot Camp.
 This is an intense 2-hour ethical decision making workshop that combines personal reflection, group discussion and practical application to assist participants in evaluating and improving their decision making.

 Revocation of Degree

 The University reserves the right to revoke an awarded degree for fraud in receipt of the degree, or for serious disciplinary violations committed by a student prior to the student’s graduation.

-- Question of Procedure—Appeals will be considered on the basis of “questions of procedure” by demonstrating that the procedural guidelines established in this document were breached, and that such departure from established procedure significantly affected the outcome of the case.
+- Question of Procedure.
+Appeals will be considered on the basis of “questions of procedure” by the demonstration of the established procedural guidelines being breached, and that such departure from established procedure significantly affected the outcome of the case.